Viktor Glondys: Appointment and rise of fascism

-Afterwards, in July 1934, NEDR was banned again, eventually leading to a split in its movement: one fraction while was led by Bonfert and Gust created the German People's Party (DVR) that was more radical, while the founder of the self-help movement Fritz Fabritius led the "moderate" Nazi fraction.
+Afterwards, in July 1934, NEDR was banned again, eventually leading to a split in its movement: one fraction was led by Bonfert; Gust created the German People's Party (DVR) that was more radical; and the founder of the self-help movement Fritz Fabritius led the "moderate" Nazi fraction.
 Eventually, Glondys struck a deal with Fabritius: he would support Fabritius's referendum, which proposed a national vote to legitimize Fabritius's party, but also at the same time led to stronger Nazi elements in the party to satisfy both the conservatives and radicals; Glondys offered to recognize it in exchange for legal guarantees protecting the autonomy of the church and preservation of religious instructions.
-This resulted in what was effectively a Concordat: the church recognized Fabritius's party (Volksgemeinschaft), intended to keep the church away from radical Nazism favored by the German People's Party, and he kept it even when the referendum failed.
+This resulted in what was effectively a Concordat: the church recognized Fabritius's party (Volksgemeinschaft), intended to keep the church away from radical Nazism favored by the German People's Party; he maintained this recognition even when the referendum failed.
 In 1936, Glondys issued Circular 924/1936, which mandated that employees of the church withdraw from political activity, but he exempted the moderate Nazis associated with Fabritius.
-This would have also had an effect that the radical Nazis, especially pastor Wilhelm Staedel, were removed from the church, causing deep resentment from withim.
+This also caused radical Nazis, especially pastor Wilhelm Staedel, to be removed from the church, causing deep resentment from within.
 Staedel then represented himself as a martyr for radical Nazism after 68 of the church employees refused to sign the circular, eventually leading to Glondys suspending him for four years from office.
-This eventually led to Glondys showing restraint on actively resisting Nazism, and, at least in letters, noted he was worn down by the warfare between the political parties of the DVR and the Volksgemeinschaft.
+This led to Glondys showing restraint on actively resisting Nazism, and, at least in letters, noted he was worn down by the warfare between the political parties of the DVR and the Volksgemeinschaft.
 Some argue that since 1937, Glondys had a clear shift in favor of the policies in Nazism, although he sought to keep a separation of faith and ideology.

-After the adoption of the 1938 Constitution of Romania in February, which led King Carol II to form a dictatorship, in a tribute telegram, Glondys pledged his full commitment to the strength of the church towards the aspirations of the new constitution.
-On 30 April alongside Roth Glondys met with Minister of the Interior Armand Călinescu to present matters of the German church and of the whole evangelical church after the signing of the new constitution, in which he raised some concerns to which Călinescu said he would accommodate the church.
+After the adoption of the 1938 Constitution of Romania in February, which led King Carol II to form a dictatorship, Glondys pledged his full commitment to the strength of the church towards the aspirations of the new constitution in a tribute telegram.
+On 30 April, alongside Roth, Glondys met with Minister of the Interior Armand Călinescu to present matters of the German church and of the evangelical church as a whole after the signing of the new constitution.
+Glondys raised some concerns; Călinescu responded that he would accommodate the church.
 In July 1938, the Nazis gained a majority in the church's superior consistory, which is seen as a miscalculation by either Glondys or Roth, allowing the members to have a mandate duration from 1939 to 1945.
-Immediately upon the new regional church assembly's opening in July, he aligned himself with völkisch rhetoric in a speech which praised eugenics and called assimilation with non-Germans a violation of God's will and was a sin that was of the harshest punishable acts in the Old Testament.
+Immediately upon the new regional church assembly's opening in July, he aligned himself with völkisch rhetoric in a speech which praised eugenics and called assimilation with non-Germans a violation of God's will and a sin that was of the harshest punishable acts in the Old Testament.